 Prepare your home for an outage

-- Prepare an emergency kit and store it in an easy-to find location.
-Check regularly to make sure the kit is well stocked and that all equipment is in good working order.
+- Build an emergency kit so that you and your family can be self-sufficient for at least 72 hours during a power outage.
+Check it regularly to make sure it’s well-stocked and that all equipment is in good working order.

 - Extra batteries